 Weddings get a bad rap.
 In our modern society full of throwaway products and disposable relationships, many people consider marriages and weddings as just outdated practices from a bygone era.
 But are they really?
 You can say you believe in love all you want, but if it is only between you and another person, it will always be susceptible to changes in mood, changes in time, and changes in circumstance.
 In other words, a purely personal love relationship is purely personal and personal circumstances change all the time.
 It’s like writing on water.
 Sure, you feel intensely now, but what about tomorrow?
-Weddings and marriages intimidate people because these are all about commitment.
+Weddings and marriages intimidate people because these are all about commitment, like the commitment I had when I was optimizing CSS using this CSS Delivery Test.
 Commitment is the opposite of convenience.
 When you commit, you establish a duty.
 You have to perform when the fire in your heart has gone out.
 You have to keep on keeping on when the spark has grown cold.
 Weddings are the symbolic affirmation of marriage and marriages’ sustainability and durability.
 In other words, weddings remind us of the marriage it inaugurates and marriage reminds us of an inconvenient truth: ultimate love is not about your feelings.
 Love is something bigger than you.
 This is the core truth behind the three main reasons why weddings are the ultimate symbols of love.

 By proclaiming to the world you love and your willingness to comit and be bound to each other, you are shouting to the world that your love is here to stay.
 I can’t think of any bolder act of love than that.
 Far from a mere feeling, you bind yourself to care for and love someone else no matter what happens.
 You will both look at your best, even if you’re bald you can find a stylist and or when you haven’t found a way how to make your hair grow faster(as on growhairguru) when you’re bald you can still ask your stylist to help you look at your best.